mgp123/mgp123.github.io/_posts/2021-12-20-lossy-compression.md

 So, what happens when we erase all information from a certain pixel?
 This is simply removing the components related to $$\boldsymbol C^{ij1},\boldsymbol C^{ij2}$$ and $$\boldsymbol C^{ij3}$$.
 The rest of the components are unaffected.
 If we look at this phenomenon for a while, it's obvious what is really going on: *It's a projection!* Our "guessing" was just some fancy way to get values from $$<\boldsymbol C^{ij1} \boldsymbol C^{ij2} \boldsymbol C^{ij3}>$$ (the orthogonal complement) that looked good enough.
 Naturally, erasing information from multiple pixels translates to removing more elements from the basis.

 This perspective is really nice and leads to the following idea: Why should we stick with the standard basis when we can use any basis we want?
-That is, we can transform our image to a different cordinate system and then apply some lossy compression algorithm there.
-For example we can pick some arbitrary linear subspace to project our image into and just store those coefficients.
+That is, we can transform our image to a different coordinate system and then apply some lossy compression algorithm there.
+For example, we can pick some arbitrary linear subspace to project our image into and just store those coefficients.

 <figure align="center">
   <img src="/images/lossy-compression/charly_projection_32x32.gif" width=300/>